-8.3.2.4 Combining Aggregated Education and Training with Prorated CSJ Policy

-A prorated CSJ placement is appropriate for individuals who are already working in an unsubsidized job less than 30 hours per week and are determined through an informal assessment to have barriers that prevent him or her from obtaining an additional unsubsidized job or from increasing the number of hours in the current job.
+8.3.2.4 Combining Aggregated Education and Training with Prorated CSJ Policy unsubsidized job or from increasing the number of hours in the current job.
 This includes individuals who lack the skills needed to be competitive for jobs available in the current unsubsidized market.
 See 7.4.1 for additional characteristics of an employed individual who may be appropriate for a prorated CSJ.